 Problem Solving Technique

-• Always let investors know that the goal of your company is to address a problem or to make something that always exists even better with a new a fresh idea.
+Always let investors know that the goal of your company is to address a problem or to make something that always exists even better with a new fresh idea.

-• Despite other options that people can choose from you have to persuade them to buy your product.
-The better way to convince your investors that your product surpasses other products alike is to have future consumers say for themselves why they might be keen in purchasing your product.
+Despite other options that people can choose from you have to persuade them to buy your product.
+The better way to convince your investors that your product surpasses other products alike is to have future consumers say for themselves why they might be keen on purchasing your product.

-• Explain how you plan to fund your business and who’s already funded your business (if any).
+Explain how you plan to fund your business and who are already funded your business (if any).